Douglasebhoman/git-github-for-technical-writers-series/README.md

 ## Reading Order

-If you are new to this series, start with Part 1 and read sequentially.
+If you are new to this series, start with the Introduction and read sequentially.
 Each article builds directly on the concepts introduced in the previous one.

 The series follows a single thread: